everx-labs/ton-labs-contracts/solidity/safemultisig/README.md

 * `owners` - array of custodian public keys as uint256 numbers.
 Make sure all public keys are enclosed in quotes and start with `0x...`.
 Example: `"owners":["0x8868adbf012ebc349ced852fdcf5b9d55d1873a68250fae1be609286ddb962582", "0xa0e16ccff0c7bf4f29422b33ec1c9187200e9bd949bb2dd4c7841f5009d50778a"]`
 * `reqConfirms` - number of signatures needed to confirm a transaction ( 0 < N ≤ custodian count).
 * `--wc <workchain_id>` - (optional) ID of the workchain the wallet will be deployed to (-1 for masterchain, 0 for basechain).
 By default this value is set to 0.

+> Note: Masterchain gas and storage fees are significantly higher, but masterchain is required for validator wallets.
+Make sure to set workchain ID to -1 for any validator wallets you are deploying: `--wc -1`.
+Basechain, on the other hand, is best suited for user wallets.

 #### 3.2.5.
 Check the multisignature wallet status again
 Now it should be Active.